stingerfun/Extended-Gamma-Sprinkled-Model-/README.md

 ## License

-This data is made available under the [choose an appropriate license].
+This data is made available free

 For any questions about the data, please contact the corresponding authors.